metabase/metabase/docs/operations-guide/environment-variables.md

 Type: boolean<br>
 Default: `true`

-Identify when new versions of Metabase are available.
+Identify when new versions of Repente Insights are available.

 #### `MB_CLIENT`